nessphp/application/README.md

 </blockquote>
 You can use the composer to get the last version of Ness PHP Framework.

+## Support Ness
+Ness PHP is completely free(and always will be) for anyone organisations & personal use.
+It's maintained under MIT LICENCE.
+If you want to donate our free work to support Ness PHP's developers you can [navigate here](https://www.paypal.me/sinansalichasan) to get more information.

 ## Contact
 For any suggestions or security vulnerabilities you can contact to  Ness PHP author via email from [nessphp@gmail.com](nessphp@gmail.com)